 The intervention of AR technology will also improve aspects of our lives when considering the bigger picture.
 As we age, we tend to have more issues and chronic diseases, hence an increasing health insurance premium is expected.
 AR will give patients the control they need over their health and bring down insurance plans.

 Provide innovative drug information

-Understanding the role of drugs and how they work in our bodies once administered can be hard to understand in theory.
+In theory, it can be hard to understand the role of drugs and how they work in our bodies once administered.
 AR has the potential to bring this process to life by creating a visual journey and better understanding.
 Patients, clinicians, and students will be able to see how a drug works in 3D, increasing education and fostering the development of new drugs.

 AR technology is not only transforming healthcare but it has also changed and developed a number of other industries, making it versatile.
-As AR slowly integrates its way into health care, other future tech such as Virtual Reality (VR) will be sure to further enhance our outlook and experience in healthcare.
-The pandemic has birthed new challenges creating online GP appointments which AR could take one step further for a unique futuristic experience.
+As AR slowly integrates its way into health care, other future tech such as Virtual Reality (VR) will be sure to enhance our outlook and experience in healthcare further.
+The pandemic has birthed new challenges in creating online GP appointments, which AR could take one step further for a unique futuristic experience.